How to Run a TikTok Channel [Tips From TikTok Star Rama Lauw]

 For someone who wants to become a TikTok star, what advice would you give them?

 Focus more on how you want to establish yourself rather than how to get the most views.
 Sure, it’s nice to have massive viewership, but you also want people to know you for something you’re proud of.
 There are times when I watch my favorite TikTokers and feel discouraged because I feel like I’ll never be as funny as them or as talented.
-But my experience with creating content on TikTok constantly reminds me that there are people who watch you for you
+But my experience with creating content on TikTok constantly reminds me that there are people who watch you for you.

 It’s normal to go through moments of self-doubt and fall into the trap of comparing yourself to others.
 But the truth is that you’re most likely meaner to yourself than anyone else would ever be.
 Trust that there are people interested in what you have to say and who will find your point of view interesting and funny, even if you don’t always think that about yourself.